reccosrats9/Portfolio/README.md

 This project represents my portfolio.
-Please open it up by visiting shannonadair.com to see the demo version.
+Please visit <a href="shannonadair.com"> shannonadair.com </a> to see the demo version.